 Other common methods of temperature control in infrared processes is by varying the voltage input to the elements or adjusting the amount of on-time versus off-time of the elements.
 These are open-loop control systems and usually require the constant attention of an operator.
 A closed loop control system would consist of infrared sensors or thermocouples attached or integral to the heat source, that would monitor the temperature of the process or heater, signal a control which in turn would signal an output device to deliver current (or turn off) the heat source.
+For complete information, see each respective catalog section, the Thermal System Design section or consult STS.

 STS offers a number of choices of heating elements for infrared applications.
 The advantages, limitations and adaptability of each will determine which is most suitable.
-For instance, the emissivity/conversion ratio of an Incoloy sheath tubular heater is about 55%, a quartz heater's is 60%, an FP Flat Panel's is about 80% and the Black Body Ceramic's is over 90%.
+For instance, the emissivity/conversion ratio of an Incoloy®sheath tubular heater is about 55%, a quartz heater's is 60%, an FP Flat Panel's is about 80% and the Black Body Ceramic's is over 90%.
 This indicates that close to all of the infrared energy produced by the ceramic heater will be absorbed by the process.
 This type of efficiency may be the most important consideration.
 But the process may require a heat source with a quick response time.
 The quartz heater will likely be chosen, or an expensive retraction system may be necessary should a line stoppage occur.
-The Incoloy sheath tubular heater could be the best selection because of its ruggedness and ability to be formed to suit spacing or confinement requirements.
+The Incolov® sheath tubular heater could be the best selection because of its ruggedness and ability to be formed to suit spacing or confinement requirements.
 An FP Flat Panel heater may be selected because of the wide area coverage.